MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study3 exercise 1 to 20.md

 Exercise \#5 Configure purchase orders
 --------------------------------------

+Exercise \#5 Configure purchase orders

 *Objective: Create and process a purchase order.*

-The warehouse manager for Contoso Orange Juice wants to process a purchase order receipt using a mobile device.
+The warehouse manager for USMF wants to process a purchase order receipt using a mobile device.

-He ordered 1 box of the Grapefruit juice.
+He ordered 10 Pcs of HDMI 6’ Cables.

-These will be from Vendor US-112 and shipped to Warehouse 62.
+These will be from Vendor US-111 and shipped to Warehouse 11.

-The unit price will be \$2.50 per box.
+The unit price will be \$20 per Piece.

 He is not sure how to record this and asked you to help.